chr15m/sitefox/README.md

 #### Tracebacks

 If an error occurs in a running server in production it can be useful to have the traceback emailed to somebody.
-You can tell Sitefox to email all tracebacks using `install-traceback-emailer`:
+You can tell Sitefox to email all tracebacks using `install-traceback-emailer` from `sitefox.tracebacks`:

 ```
 (install-traceback-emailer (env "ADMIN_EMAIL"))